5 Rebranding Strategies: How to Refresh Your Brand

 You can start in advance.

-It’ll be perfect to include posts about rebranding to your content plan.
+It’ll be perfect to include posts about rebranding strategies in your content plan.
 You can even send an email newsletter.

 If you changed your logo, packages, or brand colours – don’t forget to adjust your content accordingly.